MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/certificate-rotation-on-prem.md

 1. Rename the original **Infrastructure** folder that you created during the process to [Download setup scripts from LCS](setup-deploy-on-premises-pu41.md#downloadscripts).
 Rename the folder to **InfrastructureOld**.

 2. Download the latest setup scripts from [Download setup scripts from LCS](setup-deploy-on-premises-pu41.md#downloadscripts).
-Unzip the files into a file share that can be accessed by all machines in the cluster.
+Unzip the files into a fileshare that can be accessed by all machines in the cluster.
 Name the folder **Infrastructure**.

     > [!NOTE]
     > As of version 2.14.0, each version of the scripts will have its own entry in the Shared asset library.